0shaurya/mathular-theme/pages/about/about.md

 ## Integration

 Now that we have an understanding of both antiderivatives and integrals, we can explore the connection between them.
-By the end of this chapter, we'll see see how the area under a curve can simply
+By the end of this chapter, we'll see see how the area under a curve can be found by simply taking an antiderivative.

+To start, let's first discuss